ankit95742/SOLID-technical_paper/README.md

     public double Height { get; set; }
 }
 ```
-first the customer want area of rectnagle.
-So we make new class AreaCalculator.
-That give as the area of rectangle.
+first, the customer wants an area of a rectangle.
+So we make a new class AreaCalculator.
+That gives as the area of a rectangle.
 ```
 public class AreaCalculator
 {